SatDump/SatDump.Org/_posts/2022-09-17-basic-usage.md

 ### Projection Menu

 This is the heart of this whole tool.
 It houses all the projection settings.
 In the first line you can select the output image size.
 Under that you select the target projection.
 You can use any of the ones listed!
 Available projections are **Equirectangular, Stereographic, Mercator and TPERS**. *Note: do not use 90 degree latitude in TPERS, it will break! (use something like 89.999)*
 Every projection has its own settings which are displayed under the selection.
-On the bottom of the menu are two buttons, which oyu can use to render and save the projected image.
+On the bottom of the menu are two buttons, which you can use to render and save the projected image.

 ### Layers Menu